-- a.
-The indications, contraindications, limitations and potential complications (with their management) of anoscopy, rigid proctoscopy, flexible sigmoidoscopy, pouchoscopy, ileoscopy and colonoscopy. - b.
-The preparation, positioning, and technique used for anoscopy, rigid proctoscopy, flexible sigmoidoscopy, pouchoscopy, ileoscopy and colonoscopy. - c.
-The normal and abnormal findings encountered (including normal landmarks) in the course of anoscopy, rigid proctoscopy, flexible sigmoidoscopy, pouchoscopy, ileoscopy and colonoscopy, and their significance. - d.
-The different types/sizes of anoscopes and rigid proctoscopes, and the indications for their use. - e.
-The indications/contraindications, advantages/disadvantages of air versus carbon dioxide insufflation in flexible endoscopy. - f.
-The indications/contraindications, advantages/disadvantages of rigid versus flexible pouchoscopy and ileoscopy. - g.
-The technique, indications, contraindications and potential complications (including their management) of polypectomy, tattooing for localization, pneumatic dilation of colonic strictures, and stenting of colonic strictures. - h.
-The techniques for endoscopic control of colonic bleeding and potential complications (including their management). - i.
-The indications for prophylactic antibiotic use for endoscopic procedures.
+- A. The indications, contraindications, limitations and potential complications (with their management) of anoscopy, rigid proctoscopy, flexible sigmoidoscopy, pouchoscopy, ileoscopy, and colonoscopy. - B. The preparation, positioning, and technique used for anoscopy, rigid proctoscopy, flexible sigmoidoscopy, pouchoscopy, ileoscopy, and colonoscopy. - C. The normal and abnormal findings encountered (including normal landmarks) in the course of anoscopy, rigid proctoscopy, flexible sigmoidoscopy, pouchoscopy, ileoscopy, and colonoscopy, and their significance. - D. The different types/sizes of anoscopes and rigid proctoscopes, and the indications for their use.

-- j.
-The management of anticoagulants or antiplatelet agents in elective, urgent, and emergent endoscopic settings. - k.
-The indications for use of conscious sedation, monitored anesthesia care with intravenous sedation, and general anesthesia for endoscopy. - l.
-The drugs used for conscious sedation, including appropriate dosages, side effects, and reversal agents. - m.
-The appropriate monitoring and discharge instructions for endoscopy performed under conscious sedation, monitored anesthesia care with intravenous sedation, or general anesthesia.
+- E. The indications/contraindications, advantages/disadvantages of air versus carbon dioxide insufflation in flexible endoscopy. - F. The indications/contraindications, advantages/disadvantages of rigid versus flexible pouchoscopy and ileoscopy. - G. The technique, indications, contraindications and potential complications (including their management) of polypectomy, tattooing for localization, pneumatic dilation of colonic strictures, and stenting of colonic strictures.
+If colorectal faculty have the expertise, residents should be exposed to endoscopic mucosal resection and endoscopic submucosal dissection. - H. The techniques for endoscopic control of colonic bleeding and potential complications (including their management). - I. The indications for prophylactic antibiotic use for endoscopic procedures. - J. The management of anticoagulants or antiplatelet agents in elective, urgent, and emergent endoscopic settings. - K. The indications for use of conscious sedation, monitored anesthesia care with intravenous sedation, and general anesthesia for endoscopy. - L. The drugs used for conscious sedation, including appropriate dosages, side effects, and reversal agents. - M. The appropriate monitoring and discharge instructions for endoscopy performed under conscious sedation, monitored anesthesia care with intravenous sedation, or general anesthesia.